-Hello my future FBFs!
-FBF stands for fat-burning friends.
-A low-carb lifestyle turns you into a fat-burning machine!
-Welcome to my series on getting started.
-I am dedicating the next few months to sharing my best tips and tricks to help you take off!
+Welcome to my series on “Getting Started”.
+I am dedicating this blog series to sharing my best tips and tricks to help you take off!

 Now, before I get too far into all this advice – I have an important DISCLAIMER.
 I want you to know I am not a health care provider.
 I am just a gal that lived with obesity for three decades and finally discovered the secret to why, no matter what I tried, I could not keep excess weight off my body!
 I am here to share my journey and how I reached a healthy weight and metabolism I will maintain for life.